28 Jul 2022

 Treating alcoholism

 In many cases, the first step of treating alcohol dependence is the drinker acknowledging there is a problem.
-As with many health problems the second step is to seek help from a healthcare professional, usually your local GP surgery, who can refer you to a specialist.
+As with many health problems the second step is to seek help from a healthcare professional, usually your local GP surgery or an addiction treatment provider such as Rehabs UK.

 Some treatments may include:

 Detoxification (also known as ‘detox’) can be a key stage of treatment.
 Detox involves stopping drinking completely, whilst under medical supervision, so that the body can adjust to being without alcohol.
-During this time, a person may experience alcohol withdrawal symptoms
+During this time, a person may experience alcohol withdrawal symptoms.
+A detox can take place via an alcohol home detox or within a residential facility.

 Cognitive Behavioural Therapy (CBT) can be offered to help change negative thought patterns which may lead to drinking

-Mutual help groups such as Alcoholics Anonymous help partly because of the new network of support a person gain.
-They can help people adjust their thinking and their attitudes to themselves and others
+Mutual help groups such as Alcoholics Anonymous or getting involved in group therapy help partly because of the new network of support a person gains.
+They can help people adjust their thinking and their attitudes to themselves and others.